-This course encompasses the use of simulation, clinical skills lab, and clinical teaching in nursing education, professional development, and continuing education.
+NURS 5318 Simulation and Clinical Teaching (3:2.5:1.5,0) This course encompasses the use of simulation, clinical skills, and clinical teaching in nursing education, professional development, and continuing education.
 The course will cover the development of simulation activities, debriefing, and hands on experience conducting simulation exercises.
 Evidence and theoretical based methods of teaching in the simulation and clinical setting will be explored in this course.

-5319.
-Foundations of Care of the Sick Child (3:3:0 O)

-(Prerequisite: NURS 5309) This didactic course focuses on the care of the sick child across the pediatric age spectrum.
+NURS 5319 Foundations for Care of the Sick Child (3:3:0,0) Prerequisite NURS 5309.
+This didactic course focuses on the care of the sick child across the pediatric age spectrum.
 Necessary content expands primary health care, health promotion, and disease prevention, for assessment and management of common problems.
-The APRN role emphasizes the family-centered and developmental perspective.
+The APRN role emphasizes the family-centered and development perspective.

-5320.
-Diagnostic Methods for Advanced Nursing Practice (3:3:0 O)

-This course focuses on clinical diagnostic reasoning and procedural skills for the Advanced Practice Registered Nurse (APRN).
+NURS 5320 Diagnostic Methods for the Advanced Practice Nursing Role (3:3:0,0) This course focuses on clinical diagnostic reasoning and procedural skills for the Advanced Practice Registered Nurse (APRN).
 Students will use evidence-based research to appropriately gather, differentiate and manage clinical data for various health problems across the lifespan.
-Requires an on-campus intensive.
+Requires an on-campus skills lab.

-5322.
-Health Informatics for Advanced Nursing Practice (3:3:0 O)

-(Prerequisite: enrollment as a MSN student) This course will engage the student in the examination of information and technology concepts, theories, and skills necessary to optimally communicate, manage knowledge, minimize error, and support health care decisions.
+NURS 5322 Health Informatics for Advanced Nursing Practice (3:3:0,0) (Prerequisite: enrollment as a MSN student) This course will engage the student in the examination of information and technology concepts, theories, and skills necessary to optimally communicate, manage knowledge, minimize error, and support health care decisions.
 Students will learn to apply information and communication technologies to integrate and coordinate patient care; examine data management systems to improve outcomes of care; and utilize evidence-based care and health education to manage health information.
-Principles of information and cognitive science will provide the foundation for integrating concepts of healthcare information, health care delivery, decision-support, and the ethical and secure management of information in the advanced practice nursing role.
+Principles of information and cognitive science will provide the foundation for integrating concepts of healthcare information, health care delivery, decision-support, and the ethical and secure management of information in the advanced practice nursing role

-5323.
-Leadership for Advanced Nursing Practice (3:3:0 O)

-(Prerequisite: enrollment as a MSN student) This course engages the student in an examination of organizational and leadership concepts, theories, and skills that are critical to high quality, safe patient care.
+NURS 5323 Leadership for Advanced Nursing Practice (3:3:0,0) (Prerequisite: enrollment as a MSN student) This course engages the student in an examination of organizational and leadership concepts, theories, and skills that are critical to high quality, safe patient care.
 Students will learn to apply quality improvement and patient safety sciences to promote healthcare systems that are safe, timely, effective, efficient, equitable, and patient centered.
 Principles of leadership will provide the foundation for integrating concepts of systems thinking, ethical and critical decision-making, communication, collaboration, negotiation, change facilitation and financial management in the advanced practice nursing role.

-5324.
-Population Health: Essentials for Advanced Nursing Practice (3:3:0 O)

-(Prerequisite: enrollment as a MSN student)

-This course addresses the theoretical basis

-for population and environmental health, the

-principles of epidemiology, models/frameworks

-of health and health management systems and

-major population health concepts foundational to

-advanced nursing practice.
+NURS 5324 Population Health: Essentials for Advanced Nursing Practice (3:3:0,0) This course addresses the theoretical basis for population and environmental health, the principles of epidemiology, models/frameworks of health and health management systems and major population health concepts foundational to advanced nursing practice.